logisparte/kano/docs/en/usage.md

 ### Define a task

-A task file is a sourceable shell file.
+A task file is a shell script file.
 It must have the following format:

 ```shell
 #!/bin/sh